Spirulina in the fight against malnutrition: assessment and prospects

 In 1999, at the World Nutrition Congress, Antenna and the Medical College of Madurai presented the results of the clinical trials which they had conducted in southern India.
-They announced the finding that a daily dose of 1 to 3 grams of spirulina, over a period of 4 to 6 weeks, could be sufficient to cure young children of 5 years or younger of their mild and moderate malnutrition.
+They announced the finding that a daily dose of 1 to 3 grams of spirulina, over a period of four to six weeks, could be sufficient to cure young children aged five years or younger of mild to moderate malnutrition.

 The doctor will see you now, spirulina

 Current perceptions of spirulina will surely change as more scientific data is gathered, and with the growth of initiatives in the field.
 The volume of evidence of its potential has become sizeable, and yet its nutritional virtues are only gaining recognition of international organisations and the WHO at a very cautious pace indeed.
-One would have thought that by now the accumulation of positive results, added to the growing mass of first-hand accounts by health professionals, would suffice for the decision makers of the fight against malnutrition to take some positive steps.
-In our 2011 review, we add that “it should also be noted that almost all nutritional supplements recommended by intergovernmental organizations have never been subjected to irrefutable scientific validation, such as required for spirulina”.
+It might have been thought that by now, the accumulation of positive results, added to the growing mass of first-hand accounts by health professionals, would suffice for the decision makers of the fight against malnutrition to take some positive steps.
+In our 2011 review, we add that “it should also be noted that almost all nutritional supplements recommended by intergovernmental organisations have never been subjected to irrefutable scientific validation, such as that required for spirulina”.

-The following text, until the end of this section, is a survey of some of the most recent clinical studies on malnutrition conducted with spirulina, in particular with children and vulnerable populations (HIV-positive).
+The following text, up to the end of this section, is a survey of some of the most recent clinical studies on malnutrition conducted with spirulina, in particular with children and vulnerable populations (HIV-positive).
 It is reproduced from our 2011 review.

 - In the Democratic Republic of the Congo, a study on 28 children suffering from protein-energy malnutrition was carried out from January to November 1989 (Bucaille, 1990).
-The parameters measured during this work show the global positive effect of spirulina on the patients’ nutritional status, in spite of the inevitable problems inherent in field research.
+The parameters measured during the study show the overall positive effect of spirulina on the patients’ nutritional status, in spite of the inevitable problems inherent in field research.

 - New studies have been undertaken in recent years.
-Unfortunately, some of them mainly bring out the difficulty of designing and following a research protocol that is both adequate and rigorous.
+Unfortunately, some of them mainly bring out the difficulty of designing and following a research project that is both adequate and rigorous.
 For instance, a research carried out in Burkina Faso and concluding that spirulina is of no interest in fighting child malnutrition (Branger, 2003) is the perfect example of what should be avoided.
-The absurdity of the applied protocol, as well as the gravity of the conclusions that the authors still published, have been denounced several times (Darcas, 2004; Falquet, 2004; Fox, 2004).
-(This point is developed further in Appendix 1 of the review)
+The absurdity of the protocol used, as well as the gravity of the conclusions that the authors still published, have been denounced several times (Darcas, 2004; Falquet, 2004; Fox, 2004).
+(This point is developed further in Appendix 1 of the review).

 - In Burkina Faso, a comparative study on the nutritional recovery of 170 children (84 HIV-positive and 86 HIV-negative) demonstrates the benefits of spirulina in the treatment of child malnutrition, as well as its particularly positive impact on the nutritional rehabilitation of HIV-infected children (Simpore, 2005).
 This work was carried out in Ouagadougou, using spirulina that was produced locally and with simple facilities.

-- Another work by the same authors compared the nutritional benefits of diets composed of spirulina grown in Burkina Faso and/or of Misola (Simpore, 2006).
-The study was on 550 malnourished children under 5 in Ouagadougou.
-An improvement in body weight as a function of height and age is observed for all children, especially those whose diet was made of spirulina and Misola.
-The authors conclude that Misola, spirulina added to traditional food or Misola with spirulina are good diets for severely malnourished children.
-The diet with spirulina and Misola yields the best results, because it combines Misola’s large caloric intake with spirulina’s high protein content.
+- Another study by the same authors compared the nutritional benefits of diets composed of spirulina grown in Burkina Faso and/or misola (Simpore, 2006).
+The study was carried out with 550 malnourished children aged under five in Ouagadougou.
+An improvement in body weight as a function of height and age was observed for all children, especially those whose diet was made up of spirulina and misola.
+The authors concluded that misola and spirulina added to traditional food or misola with spirulina are good diets for severely malnourished children.
+The diet with spirulina and misola yields the best results, because it combines misola’s high caloric intake with spirulina’s high protein content.

-- In Central African Republic, a 6-month prospective randomized trial was carried out with people infected and affected by the HIV (Yamani, 2009).
+- In the Central African Republic, a six-month prospective randomised trial was carried out with people infected with and affected by HIV (Yamani, 2009).
 160 patients were divided into two groups.

 - Patients in the first group received 10 grams of spirulina per day, while patients in the second group received a placebo.
-This study showed a significant improvement in the main follow-up criteria (weight, arm girth, number of infectious episodes, CD4 count, protidemia) that is similar for both groups.
+This study showed a significant improvement in the main follow-up criteria (weight, arm circumference, number of infectious episodes, CD4 count and protidemia) which were similar for both groups.
 However, no clear conclusions could be drawn from a clinical standpoint because of methodological problems reported by the authors.

 - On the other hand, a similar study on 52 HIV-positive patients compared a group supplemented with spirulina and a group supplemented with soya beans.
 (Azabji, 2010).
-This work showed a comparable efficacy for spirulina and soya beans as regards weight gain, but also a significant increase in immunological markers for the group treated with spirulina, and not with the group treated with soya beans.”
+This study showed a comparable level of efficacy for spirulina and soya beans as regards weight gain, but also a significant increase in immunological markers for the group treated with spirulina, and not with the group treated with soya beans.”